veselinastaneva/th-docs/deployment/ludwig.md

 ## Advanced Deployment Guide

-We have enriched the Deployment with many options to ensure a seamless and clear process.
+The Deployment process in TeachableHub is quite automated and seamless, but it also offers many additional options that help you and your team to keep a neat workflow and speak the same language.

 ### Schema & Features Validation (optional)

-Although TeachableHub has some built-in validation options, you can further fine-tune those in accordance with your specific case.
+TeachableHub has built-in mechanisms for **`Schema and Features Validation` that are automatically received from your Ludwig model `input_features` and `output_features`**.
+Still, you can further fine-tune those in accordance with your specific case.

-WE ARE TRYING TO DO IT AUTOMATICALLY.
-Change the text here.???//

 For Data Scientists working with ndarrays and with numbers is business as usual.
 On the other side for the Back-end or the Front-end engineers working with JSON data and object is an everyday job.
 Not getting lost in translation is essential and configuring this is the connection between these two worlds.
-Surely, you'll become your Team's SuperHero right away! 😉
+You'll surely become your Team's SuperHero right away! 😉

 Deployment schema enables the TeachableHub Serving API to accept human-readable features.
 Furthermore, it ensures those features will be validated before they are sent to the model.

-The schema validation feature eliminates any involuntary mistakes and errors when you are working with your Teachable Predict API and will generate better documentation free of charge.
+The cool thing is that it eliminates any involuntary mistakes and errors while working with your Teachable Predict API and will generate better documentation with no effort and free of charge.

 #### Structure